Kanuboss12/Starbucks_Bi_Project/README.md

-# Starbucks Dashboard
+# ☕ Starbucks Beverage Analytics Dashboard

-### 1. Project Title / Headline
-A concise, descriptive name for the dashboard.
-Example:
-❄️ Snowy Analytics: Global Ski Resort Insights Dashboard A dynamic, interactive data visualization tool built to explore ski resort data worldwide—focusing on regional comparisons, resort attributes, terrain complexity, and skier suitability.
+A dynamic and interactive Power BI dashboard designed to analyze Starbucks beverage offerings by exploring nutritional metrics, caffeine content, calorie distribution, and beverage category performance.

-### 2. Short Description / Purpose
+### 2. Objective
-1–2 sentences explaining what the dashboard does and why it exists.

-Example:
-The Snowy Analytics Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over 499 ski resorts across 38 countries and 5 continents.
-The dashboard focuses on highlighting major ski resort features like summer skiing availability, night skiing, lift types, and slope difficulty.
-This tool is intended for use by tourism analysts, winter sports enthusiasts, travel companies, and data-driven strategists who seek to understand trends and characteristics of ski resorts globally.
+The Starbucks Beverage Analytics Dashboard is a visually engaging Power BI report built to explore and analyze Starbucks beverage data across various drink categories.
+The dashboard helps users understand nutritional trends, compare beverage types, and identify drinks based on calories, sugar, and caffeine content.

 ### 3. Tech Stack
 List the key technologies used to build the dashboard.